RichardCoffee/privacy-my-way/README.md

 1. Clone the repository to your computer.
 2. FTP to your site.
 3. Using your FTP client copy the repository into your server's WordPress plugin directory.
 You can delete the .git folder on the server, if you need the space...
-4. Go to your WordPress Dashboard->Plugins screen and activate the plugin.
+4. Go to __Dashboard -> Plugins__ screen and activate the plugin.
-5. Either click on the Settings link, or go to Dashboard->Settings->Privacy My Way, to edit and save the options.
+5. Either click on the Settings link, or go to __Dashboard -> Settings -> Privacy My Way__, to edit and save the options.
 6. Open an issue on github about what went wrong.

 ### Warning

 This is beta code.
 Use at your own risk.
 I do not expect it to break your site, but if it does, then you get to keep the pieces.
 Please do not email them to me.

-If you are running multisite, please let me know if you have any issues.

 ## FAQ